rrvieira/trendyt-android-app/README.md

 ### Try Trendyt

-To try out Trendyt, after cloning this repository and opening it in Android Studio, you need to set your personal TMDD API Key.
+To try out Trendyt, after cloning this repository and opening it in Android Studio, you need to set your personal [TMDB](https://www.themoviedb.org/) API Key.

 In your `local.properties` project file add:
 ```